 NEFFA produces MycoTEX a textile made from mushroom mycelium.
 Mycelium, the spores of mushrooms, is an incredible material, since it only needs little water to grow, and has the potential to be, for instance, antibacterial.
 The fabric is 100 per cent biodegradable and acts as nutritious feed for other plants at the end of its life as a garment.
 MycoTEX eliminates the steps of spinning yarns, weaving cloth, and sewing garments, thus taking out the costs, time, and energy this takes.
 Instead, the fabric is stuck into a mould and shaped.
 Founder of NEFFA Aniela Hoitink already used the mycelium modules to create a dress.
 Let her tell us more!

-1) So, what is MycoTEX and how do you create it?
+What is MycoTEX and how did you create it?

 MycoTEX creates sustainable fabric from mycelium, the roots of mushrooms.
 With our BB-modelling process we create garments of this new textile that perfectly fits your body without the need to cut and sew!
 Our shorter supply chain eliminates the need for chemicals and pesticides.
 We reduce water usage by 99,5% and local production is reducing transport.
 We only grow what we need and have no textile waste during the production phase.
 And AFTER wearing, you can simply bury your garment in the ground and it will naturally decompose.